greenboxal/doggohub/MAINTENANCE.md

-# GitLab Maintenance Policy
+# DoggoHub Maintenance Policy

-GitLab follows the [Semantic Versioning](http://semver.org/) for its releases:
+DoggoHub follows the [Semantic Versioning](http://semver.org/) for its releases:
 `(Major).(Minor).(Patch)` in a [pragmatic way].

 - **Major version**: Whenever there is something significant or any backwards